Set Up Tax Forms for Your Account

 Completing the Tax Identity Interview

-To comply with United States Internal Revenue tax regulations, the Amazom Appstore requires you to complete a tax identity interview for apps that are intended to generate royalties or other payments to you from Amazon.
+To comply with IRS tax regulations, the Amazon Appstore requires you to complete the US tax identity interview for apps that are intended to generate royalties or other payments to you from Amazon.
+If you monetize your apps in CA, you are required to complete the CA tax identity interview as well, to ensure compliance with CRA tax regulations.
 The tax identity interview is a self-service process that is designed to guide you through entering your required taxpayer information.
-As part of the tax identity interview, you will need to provide your 9-digit US tax identification number (TIN), which can be any of the following identification numbers:

 Depending on how you plan to monetize your app, there are two separate tax identity interview options available:

-- Royalty Tax Identification Interview: Complete the Royalty Tax Identification Interview if you plan to monetize your app by charging a download fee or offering items for In-App Purchasing.
+- Royalty Tax Identification Interview: Complete the US Royalty Tax Identification Interview if you plan to monetize your app by charging a download fee or offering items for In-App Purchasing.
+If you plan to monetize your app in CA, complete the CA Royalty Tax Identification Interview as well.

-- Service Tax Identification Interview: Complete the Service Tax Indentification Interview if you plan to monetize your app by displaying ads through the Amazon Mobile Ad Network.
+- Service Tax Identification Interview: Complete the US Service Tax Identification Interview if you plan to monetize your app by displaying ads through the Amazon Mobile Ad Network.

 To complete either of the Tax Identification Interviews: